ShivanKaul/TakeMeToJustTheRecipe/README.md

 # README

 Get just the recipe (and none of the lengthy life story) from a recipe website.
-Once installed, simply click the extension icon (a cute little whisk) and it'll open the current page in [justtherecipe.app](justtherecipe.app).
+Once installed, simply click the extension icon (a cute little whisk) and it'll open the current page in https://www.justtherecipe.app.
-Credit for [justtherecipe.app](justtherecipe.app) goes to Reddit user [u/doppio](https://www.reddit.com/user/doppio/).
-This extension just opens the current page on [justtherecipe.app](justtherecipe.app).
+Credit for https://www.justtherecipe.app goes to Reddit user [u/doppio](https://www.reddit.com/user/doppio/).
+This extension just opens the current page on https://www.justtherecipe.app.

 Icons made by [Freepik](https://www.freepik.com) from [www.flaticon.com](https://www.flaticon.com/).

-I'm not affiliated with the creator of [justtherecipe.app](justtherecipe.app), just wanted an easy way to access the excellent website.
+I'm not affiliated with the creator of https://www.justtherecipe.app, just wanted an easy way to access the excellent website.

 ## To install